OpenMed AgentPreview 0.1.2Local-first

 Start with the CLI and choose the lane you need.

-The product boundary today is straightforward: local sessions and artifacts, four built-in agent modes, configurable model and medical-service endpoints, optional MCP, and workflow outputs you can inspect before you depend on them.
+Local sessions and artifacts, four built-in agent modes, configurable model and medical-service endpoints, optional MCP, and workflow outputs you can inspect before you depend on them.
 Consumer-import and care-coordination lanes remain local review flows with no outbound send or external-system writeback path.